-The primary goal of the Doctor of Ministry (DMIN) is the development of selected men and women who can function as leaders for the burgeoning, worldwide Pentecostal-Charismatic movement.
-The degree focuses on the general practice of ministry in the Pentecostal context at an advanced level of competence in the various ministerial vocations.
-Graduates will be expected to function in the truest sense as "doctors" of ministry, i.e., those who can lead and enable others in the practice of Pentecostal ministry.
+The Primary Purpose of the Pentecostal Theological Seminary Doctor of Ministry degree is to nurture and train selected men and women to minister from a Wesleyan-Pentecostal perspective.
+The degree focuses on the general practice of ministry at an advanced level of competence in the various ministerial vocations.
+Graduates will be expected to function in the truest sense as "doctors" of ministry.

-The vocation of Pentecostal ministers includes, but is not limited to, the following practices: (1) preaching the Word of God, (2) teaching the Faith, (3) providing pastoral care and counsel to the hurting, (4) evangelizing the lost, (5) leading in worship, (6) discipling others in Christian living, (7) challenging and enabling all members of the faith community to fulfill their callings in Christ, (8) facilitating koinonia within and among Christian congregations, (9) modeling and facilitating Christian (congregational) ministries of mercy and justice in society at large, and (10) overseeing and administering the various ministries of the local church.
+The ministerial vocations include (but are not limited to) (1) preaching the Word, (2) teaching the Faith, (3) providing pastoral care and counsel to the hurting, (4) evangelizing the lost, (5) leading in worship, (6) discipling others in Christian living, (7) challenging and enabling all members of the faith community to fulfill their callings in Christ, (8) facilitating koinonia within and among Christian congregations, (9) modeling and facilitating Christian (congregational) in ministries of mercy and justice in society at large, (10) overseeing and administering the various ministries of the local church.